What can I do with this discipline/major?

 via Big Interview or schedule a mock interview with a Career Center staff member.

-To prepare for coding interviews, check out the resources on LeetCode and HackerRank.
+To prepare for coding interviews, check out the resources on LeetCode, HackerRank, InterviewBit and GitHub.

 Common Industry Related Questions